sdslabs/sdslabs.github.com/_posts/2019/2019-09-20-linux-party-experience.md

 # GRUB

-Remember the talk about bootloaders? now GRUB is your new bootloader.
-You would be seeing a black screen with white text in a not-so-appealing font show up after your manufacturer's logo on startup.
+Remember the talk about bootloaders?
+Now GRUB is your new bootloader.
+Upon booting up your PC, you should now be greeted with a black or magenta screen with white text in a not-so-appealing font.
 Here is where you can select your OS using arrow keys.

 In case GRUB is now showing up and you are directly booting into an OS(which should not happen if you followed the instructions), the issue can be subjective and your best bet would be to do google searches describing what is happening and you should find a solution(trust us, we've been there too).
 You can also reach out to us [here](chat.sdslabs.co) and we would love to help!